-SECTION 01450 - MOISTURE VAPOR & ALKALINITY TESTING
+SECTION 01450 - MOISTURE VAPOR AND ALKALINITY TESTING

 - A. This Section includes additional administrative and procedural requirements for quality assurance. - B. Scope of Work - Provide concrete moisture vapor emission and alkalinity testing of all concrete scheduled to receive floor coverings, Portland cement toppings, Portland cement underlayments or resinous coatings. - Review each floor finish manufacturer's instructions for additional requirements pertaining to testing, tolerances, scheduling and distribution of test sites. - 3.
 Test concrete placed below, on and above grade, and in accordance with the manufacturer's requirements. - 4.
-Test all concrete surfaces scheduled to receive paint or coatings. - a.
-Test existing concrete surfaces. - b.
-Test new concrete surfaces, including patch areas such as concrete placed over trenches.
+Test ALL CONCRETE and/or CMU SURFACES scheduled to receive new floor finish, paint or coatings. - a.
+Test existing concrete and/or CMU surfaces. - b.
+Test new concrete and/or CMU surfaces, including patch areas such as concrete placed over trenches.